N11Q/Simple-intro-website/README.md

 # Simple Intro Website
- A simple statc website completed for a web development course
+ A simple statc website portfolio completed for a web development course